Today, some brief but pressing thoughts interrupted my day like flashcards begging to be sewed together as a blog post. So, here it is.

 Sometimes the ‘coping mechanisms’ or behavioural patterns we each come up with don’t actually work.
 They just become habits we use to ‘get us through the day’ when really and truly every breath we take, every thought we have and every muscle we move is all by grace.
 Sometimes these habits set like a bone that looks healed but in fact, is still broken but is now almost welded in place…functioning…but not well.

-Ironically, the idea of ‘not feeling’ can make us feel a false sense of strength or emotional immunity, but beyond that it can be a pre-cursor to developing a hard heart, if we’re not conscious.
+Ironically, the idea of ‘not feeling’ can make us feel a false sense of strength or ’emotional immunity’, but beyond that it can be a pre-cursor to developing a hard heart, if we’re not conscious.

 Being clothed in compassion sounds and is beautifully inviting, but it also means that we open ourselves up to feeling empathy towards others, even when it’s not at a ‘convenient’ time or a particularly-pleasant person.
 Sometimes that quality makes the empathetic easy targets for emotional snipers.
 But God is always there to help, to lead, to provide, to catch every tear, to refresh, sustain, strengthen, to shower with perfect love…and to remind us that it’s our calling and a part of the fabric that makes us a new creation…compassion.
+Think about the amount of times, you may have been called to press pause on business to reach out with compassion to someone in need right then.
+Even while encouraging others, armour is important.
+Every day seems to come with reminders to guard our mind and heart while walking in love.

 I think about how many troubled teens, displaced people, overworked employees, busy bosses and some of us are privately struggling with personal, emotional or health challenges – family issues – financial ups and down – this global situation – daily motivation – a sense of purpose…embracing the love we were all made with and for…